jarviscanada/jarvis_data_eng_YannickBeriault/core_java/twitter/README.md

 # Improvements
 - The tweet model used by this app reaches a certain complexity which is not justified by the scope and simplicity of its uses.
 The app is thus meant to be developed further in order to fully exploit this complexity:
-  - The app could be made to keep running after being launched and receive many commands in any one running;
+  - The app could be made to keep running after being launched and receive many commands in any one run;
-  - Some form of caching could be implemented and the Tweets could thus be serialized and saved, to be de-serialized on the next run and consulted (after checking if they are still up to date with the server), thus saving processing time.
+  - Some form of caching could be implemented and the Tweets could thus be serialized and saved, to be de-serialized on the next run and consulted (after checking with the server if they are still up to date), thus saving processing time.
 - Displaying of tweet info could be more user-friendly and be formatted without showing the components of the JSON syntax.